immersive-web/webxr-ar-module/security-privacy-questionnaire.md

 This API doesn't give any new information to web sites compared to the WebXR specification it is extending.
 It allows web sites to start a XR session as "immersive-ar" which blends the real world behind the XR scene.
-The web sites does not have access to the real world information (camera) and can only affect how the blending is done.
+The web sites does not have access to the real world information (camera) but knows how the XR scene will be rendered on top of the real world (blend mode).

 **Is this specification exposing the minimum amount of information necessary to power the feature?**

-N/A (not exposing new information)
+Yes.

 **How does this specification deal with personal information or personally-identifiable information or information derived thereof?**